-If you’ve already been given a crisis line number to use in an emergency, it’s best to call it.
+If you have already been given a crisis line number to use in an emergency, it’s best to call it.

 To talk to someone about your mental wellbeing you can call the 24/7 NHS mental health telephone support helpline on 0800 038 5300 for advice and triage.
 Support is available to anyone, regardless of age, all day every day.
 If you or someone you know feels they need to access urgent mental health support, they will listen to you and assess how best to help.